 01 of 06

 Crocus is a wonderful choice for naturalizing or planting in lawns.
 They are also incredibly easy to grow or force in containers.

 02 of 06

-Those big, puffy flower heads are made up of dozens of small, fragrant, tubular flowers.
+The big, puffy flower heads of hyacinth (Hyacinthus orientalis) are made up of dozens of small, fragrant, tubular flowers.
 Hyacinths are in the lily family.
-Take a look at each one individually and it's easy to see that hyacinths are in the lily family and that overwhelming perfume makes perfect sense.
+Take a look at each one individually, smell its overwhelming perfume, and you're bound to notice a family resemblance.

 Hyacinth flowers come in colors that many other bulbs do not, so it's nice that they bloom in time to mix with daffodils and tulips.

 04 of 06